LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Benchmarking Results

+Table \ref{table:results} summarize the results of 316 site selection queries (114 simple, 102 medium, 102 hard) using Boston data, from which we have the following observations.

 \textbf{Limited overall performance.} The overall model performance on the \BenchmarkName\ benchmark remains limited, as most models fail to generate complete and accurate outputs across varying difficulty levels.
-The average perfect pass rate across 8 different LLMs is only 49.61\%.
+The average perfect pass rate for 8 different LLMs is only 49.61\%.
 Even the best-performing model, \textit{OpenAI o4-mini}, achieves only a 69.99\% perfect pass rate and an overall F1 score of 0.57.
-This reflects a significant gap between current LLM capabilities and the demands of real-world complex reasoning tasks.
+This reflects a significant gap between current LLM capabilities and the demands of complex real world reasoning tasks.

 \textbf{Difficulty sensitivity.} Across all models, performance consistently degrades as task difficulty increases.
 All key metrics decline from simple to medium to hard queries.
-Specifically, the average perfect pass rate on hard queries is only 33.82\%, which is much lower than 61.49\% of easy queries.
+Specifically, the average perfect pass rate on hard queries is only 33.82\%, which is much lower than 61.49\% of simple queries.
 This trend highlights that while some LLMs may be capable of handling basic filtering or single-constraint tasks, they struggle to generalize to multi-step reasoning and more compositional decision-making challenges.

-\textbf{Reasoning LLMs offer significant improvements.} Despite the DeepSeek family, we observe significant progress in all other three families made by their reasoning models compared with their baseline counterparts.
+\textbf{Reasoning LLMs offer significant improvements.} With the exception of the DeepSeek family, the other three families show substantial improvements in their reasoning models compared to their non-reasoning baseline counterparts.
 For example, \textit{Gemini 2.5}, advertised as a reasoning-optimized model, achieves an overall F1 score of 0.48 and a perfect pass rate of 62\%.
 Its predecessor, \textit{Gemini 1.5}, reaches only a 27\% perfect pass rate and an F1 score of 0.21.
 However, the gains remain far from transformative. \textit{Gemini 2.5} still fails over 35\% of simple queries and more than half of medium ones.
-This underscores that even when reasoning-optimized models do improve over prior versions, their performance still falls short of the reliability required for real-world reasoning tasks.
+This underscores that even when reasoning-optimized models do improve over their previous versions, their performance still falls short of the reliability required for real-world reasoning tasks.